mookln/tgn_assessment/README.md

 cp .env.example .env
 ```

-- create a folder in the project for your database and logs to be stored and use it's name in the .env for example /data
+- create a folder in the project for your database and logs to be stored

 ```bash
 mkdir data
 ```

+-and use it's name in the .env for example /data
 - in the .env:

 ```